Spartronics4915/Scouting-Data/README.md

 | 2025 Pacific Northwest FIRST District Championship | 2025PNCMP | Scouting alliance with **2412 Robototes** and **4512 Otter Chaos** |

 # 2025 Pacific Northwest FIRST District Championship
+Our full pit scouting data is uploaded.
+Partial match scouting data for matches 1-30 is uploaded.
+This includes most of the red alliance, as well as Red 3.
+We are currently awaiting data from our scouting alliance but once we have that, the remaining data will be added.
+ETA is 8pm

 Since Districts ends 2 hours earlier than most other competitions, we'll upload our data on Thursday and Friday night by 7:15pm instead of 9:15pm.

 We are in a scouting alliance with **2412 Robototes and 4512 Otter Chaos**.
 Robototes is contributing most of the data on the Blue Alliance and Otter Chaos is also contributing data on the blue alliance.
 Huge shout-out to these teams, this data would not be available without them <3